carbonaut/boilerplate-frontend-ionic/README.md

 ### Core

-Core is a combination of all Singletons and Services that can be used in the whole app. eg.: AnalyticsService, ErrorHandler, ToastService...
+Core is a combination of all *singletons* and *services* that can be used in the whole app.

 Each service should be in their own folder together with their test file.

 - Each service should be global and not tied to a specific feature;
 - Each service should be in its own folder inside the `core/services` folder;
-- Guards should be inside its own folder inside the `core/guards` folder
+- Guards should be inside its own folder inside the `core/guards` folder;
-- Interceptors should be inside its own folder inside `core/interceptors` folder
+- Interceptors should be inside its own folder inside `core/interceptors` folder;
-- Core services should be provided in `app.module.ts`;
+- Core services should be provided in `app.module.ts`.

+By default, this project implements the following core features:

+- `ApiInterceptor`: API interceptor to handle HTTP errors and HTTP request headers;
+- `CustomTranslationsLoaderService`: custom loader for translations;
+- `GlobalErrorHandlerService`: global error handler interceptor;
+- `ExampleCoreService`: generic service structure for example purpose.

 ### Modules